-taken to be the derivative of the optical potential weighted with a spin dependent factor r^{J+2} , i.e. for a given spin the calculated angular distributions have the same shapes regardless of the microscopic structures of the considered states.
-For most of the states this treatment is sufficient and the experimental cross sections are reasonably well described, i.e. the main experimental observable available from the present proton scattering data is the magnitude of the cross sections allowing to extract an isoscalar transition strength.
 However, there are two exceptions.
 For the symmetric quadrupole two-phonon states in 92 Zr and 94 Mo the description by a pure one-step excitation fails, due to large two-phonon components in the wave functions.
-This topic is extensively discussed in chapter 6.
 For all other states two-step processes can be neglected.
 This is especially the case for the 2^+5 in 94 Mo which is claimed to have a cross section shape pointing to a two-phonon nature in Ref.
 [Bur07].
 However, the deviations from a one-step cross section shape at higher scattering angles are due to the excitation of the 6^+2 (2872.4 keV) which is close in energy to the 2^+5 (2870.0 keV).
 The 6^+ cross section has its first maximum approximately at the first minimum of the 2^+ cross section.
 Therefore, the enhancement of the 2^+5 cross section seen at larger scattering angles can not be attributed to the two-phonon nature of this state.
-Indeed at smaller scattering angles - where the 6^+2 should contribute only weakly to the total cross section - a pure one-step cross section achieves a perfect description.
+Indeed at smaller scattering angles - where the 6^+2 should contribute only weakly to the total cross section - a pure one-step cross section achieves a good description.
 This is in agreement with the results of Ref.
 [Bur75].
-Two-step processes will play only a role for nearly pure two-phonon states like for the 2^+2 in 9^4 Mo (and to a smaller extend the MSS in 9^2 Zr).
-Due to its
+Two-step processes will play only a role for nearly pure two-phonon states like for the 2^+2 in 94 Mo and the 2^+3 in 92 Zr.